Aftermath: 21 - Chimes at Midnight (2015)

 Someone drops a wrench.

-“Ooooookay,” Newton says, as the ambient noise of hammered metal and venting pressure valves reasserts itself.
-Apparently the man is in the process of changing his mind about handing Mako over to the medics.
+“Ooooookay,” Newton says, as the ambient soundscape of hammered metal and venting pressure valves reasserts itself.
 He pulls her back, wraps his arms around her, and turns away from the medical personnel.
-As soon as he does that, the girl resumes a more sedate level of weeping.
-“I get it,” Newton says.
+As soon as he does so, the girl resumes a more sedate level of weeping.
+“I get it,” Newton sighs.
 “Do I ever.”

 “Geiszler,” the medic says warningly.

-“Oh will you just,” Newton replies, glaring over his shoulder.
+“Oh will you just.”
+Newton glares over his shoulder.
 “Aren’t you people supposed to be the sensitive ones?”
-He sits down, pointedly, on the gurney meant for the little girl.
+He sits down pointedly on the gurney meant for the little girl.
 “This isn’t exactly rocket science.
 It’s not even robotics.”
 He looks directly at Hermann, as though he’s been aware of his presence the entire time.
 They exchange an intimate, sympathetic, can-you-believe-these-idiots look, one that draws on their thousands of pages of shared correspondence.
 Newton’s knowledge of what Hermann has suffered at the hands of the medical establishment is there, in that look.
 So is an implicit acknowledgement of the ordeal from which the man himself has only recently recovered.
 A mutual disdain for the general lack of common sense around the Shatterdome resonates between them.

 Hermann feels a mental resistance give way, and—oh dear.

 No, he thinks sternly to himself.
 No no no. Unacceptable.
 But it’d been that look.
 That damned look that Newton had just now given him.
-He watches as the man is wheeled out of the docking bay, still sitting pointedly on that gurney, still holding that little girl.
-He realizes, in a too-rapid slide, the scope of the problem that now faces him.
+As the man is wheeled out of the docking bay, still sitting on that gurney, still holding that little girl, Hermann realizes, in a too-rapid slide, the scope of the problem that now faces him.

-Hermann returns to his quarters, washes his hands and face, tries to snap out of it.
+He returns to his quarters, washes his face, braces his hands against the lip of the sink, and tries to snap out of it.

 It doesn’t work.